Code-Institute-Submissions/citiEscapems2/README.md

 **Socials**

 The Owner wants to grow his brand from the ground up and is using targeted ads to bring customers to his website.
+For now the socials are placeholders and do not lead to a specific page.